PX4/PX4-user_guide/en/sensor/sbgecom.md

-# SBG Systems
+# SBG Systems INS/AHRS (Pulse, Ellipse, etc.)

-[SBG-Systems](https://www.sbg-systems.com/) designs, manufactures, and support an extensive range of state-of-the-art inertial sensors such as Inertial Measurement Units (IMU), Attitude and Heading Reference Systems (AHRS), Inertial Navigation Systems with embedded GNSS (INS/GNSS) …
+[SBG-Systems](https://www.sbg-systems.com/) designs, manufactures, and support an extensive range of state-of-the-art inertial sensors such as Inertial Measurement Units (IMU), Attitude and Heading Reference Systems (AHRS), Inertial Navigation Systems with embedded GNSS (INS/GNSS), and so on.

+PX4 supports [all SBG Systems products](https://www.sbg-systems.com/products/) and can use these as an [external INS](../sensor/inertial_navigation_systems.md) (bypassing/replacing the EKF2 estimator), or as a source of raw sensor data provided to the navigation estimator.

 ![Ellipse](../../assets/hardware/sensors/inertial/ellipse-inertial-navigation-system.png)

+## Overview

 SBG Systems products provide a range of benefits to PX4 users and can be integrated for: